Table of Contents

-The Small Arms Survey 2017 remains a foundational resource, though recent data reveals shifts.
-For example, approximately 1.2 million firearms are currently registered, with hundreds of thousands of licenses renewed annually.
-These figures reflect evolving trends in ownership and governance.
+The Small Arms Survey 2017 remains a useful historical benchmark, but more recent data provides updated insights.
+For example, approximately 1.2 million firearms are currently registered in the national system, and hundreds of thousands of licenses are renewed each year.
+These figures reflect both stability and change in patterns of ownership and governance.

-This guide explores Canada’s firearm ecosystem through verified data, regional patterns, and global comparisons.
-It also addresses legal nuances, such as license refusals and renewals, to clarify responsibilities for owners.
-For those navigating legal questions, firms like Sohi Law Group (833-877-9797) offer tailored expertise in firearm regulations.
+This guide examines Canada’s firearm ecosystem through verified data, regional patterns, and international comparisons.
+It also outlines legal considerations such as license refusals, renewals, and provincial variations, to clarify responsibilities for owners.
+For individuals seeking legal guidance, specialized practitioners in firearms law can provide tailored advice.

-Balancing transparency with privacy, the analysis avoids oversimplification while prioritizing accessibility.
-Whether you’re a policymaker, legal professional, or concerned citizen, this resource bridges knowledge gaps in a polarized conversation.
+Balancing transparency with privacy, the analysis avoids oversimplification while remaining accessible.
+Whether you are a policymaker, legal professional, or concerned citizen, this resource aims to bridge knowledge gaps in what is often a polarized conversation.

 Overview of Firearm Ownership in Canada

-Survey data reveals stark contrasts in household firearm possession across provinces.
-A 2023 Angus Reid study shows 26% of Canadian households own at least one firearm.
-However, this national average masks dramatic regional divides.
+Survey data reveals wide contrasts in household firearm possession across provinces and territories.
+A 2023 Angus Reid study found that 26% of Canadian households own at least one firearm.
+However, the national average masks dramatic regional differences.

 Survey Insights: Urban vs. Rural Patterns